jsuto/hackweek-2024-Q1/README.md

 ![](images/flying-rabbit.png)

-Note that Automatic1111 can be integrated to open-webui.
-In this case provide a prompt like
+## Integrate open-webui with Automatic1111

+open-webui supports both Automatic1111 and DALL-E integration to extend its capabilities to generate images as well.
+Then we start the prompt with the phrase "repeat this back", eg.

 ```
 repeat this back: fast moving red sport car on the highway from bird's view
 ```

-The LLM return your prompt, and then click on the image button to generate it.
+The LLM returns your prompt, and then click on the image icon to generate it.

 ![Image generation from open-webui](images/stable-diffusion-3.png)